wadcom/kisarra-docs/README.md

 At the start of the game, you have 2 Harvesters at your base and no Betirium.
 You get your first 5 Betirium at the start of turn 1.

+### End Of A Turn

+At the end of each turn, after the last tick, new units arrive at random points in your base cell:

+1. The units you built this turn.
+2. The prototype of a design that you completed this turn.

+No tick of the turn contains these units.
+Nothing can shoot them, and they do not block other units.
+You give them orders on the next turn.

+A player who can see your base also sees the new units arrive.

 ## Winning

 Your score is the lower of two numbers: the Betirium you collected, and your